canvas-medical/fhirstarter/README.md

 ### FastAPI dependency injection

-FastAPI's dependency injection is exposed at various levels:
+FastAPI's [dependency injection system](https://fastapi.tiangolo.com/tutorial/dependencies/) is exposed at various levels:

 * **application**: the `__init__` method on the FHIRStarter class
 * **provider**: the `__init__` method on the FHIRProvider class